njambi-r/nairobi-rail-brt-transit-map/README.md

 ### 2. Create schematic layout
 Quantum GIS (QGIS) software was used to create the schematic layout.
 The procedure outlined in the instruction guide [found here](https://dent.org.uk/materials-for-recreating-tube-map/) was loosely followed.
 - The station and line data showing the real locations and links was loaded into QGIS.
-UTM
 - A 1000m square grid was generated.
 Stations and lines were relocated to grid locations such that a route had only two types of corners: a 90 degree turn and a 45 degree turn.
 - The result was a schematic map showing the modified locations and links.
 - Tip: Organize stations along the same line in one layer to make it easier to define their order along the line.